EdwinRodger/MyMangaDataBase/README.md

 # MyMangaDataBase

-One database to keep a track of all your mangas
+One database to keep a track of all your mangas.
+MyMangaDataBase (or MMDB for short) is a free and open source program to track all your mangas.
+MMDB backend is made using Python and Flask with HTML, CSS and Jinja used as front-end.

 ## Features